ortus-docs/contentbox-docs/developing/globals.md

 - `cb.linkAdminLogout()`: creates a link to logout of ContentBox administration
 - `cb.linkBlog()`: creates a link to the site's blog
 - `cb.linksSelf()`: creates a link to the current page
-- `cb.linkRSS( any categoryFilter)`: creates a link to the RSS feed applicable to the active request
+- `cb.linkPageRSS( any categoryFilter)`: creates a link to the RSS feed applicable to the active request
 - `cb.linkSiteRSS( any categoryFilter)`: creates a link to the site's RSS feed
 -